-To record extracellular activity, mice were implanted with a chronic and movable silicon probe (P1, Cambridge Neurotech, Cambridge, UK) mounted on a nanodrive shuttle (Cambridge Neurotech).
-The probe had two shanks, each with 16 electrodes (organized in two adjacent rows spaced 22.5 μm apart), evenly spaced at 25-μm intervals.
-Craniotomies were opened above the left MD for implanting probes and above the visual cortex for implanting ground wires (A-M system, Sequim, WA, Cat.
-No. 781000).
-Unless specified otherwise, the probe was oriented with the shanks aligned rostro-caudally in the mouse brain.
-The anterior shanks of the P1 probes were positioned at AP: -1.3 mm and ML: +0.15 mm (relative to bregma) and slowly lowered above MD (2.7 mm below the cortical surface).
+To record extracellular activity, mice were implanted with a chronic and movable silicon probe (P1, Cambridge NeuroTech) mounted on a nanodrive shuttle (Cambridge NeuroTech).
+The probe had two shanks, each with 16 electrodes (organized in two adjacent rows spaced 22.5 μm apart), evenly spaced at 25 μm intervals.
+Craniotomies were opened above the left MD for implanting probes and above the visual cortex for implanting ground wires (A-M system, catalog #781000).
+Unless specified otherwise, the probe was oriented with the shanks aligned rostrocaudally in the mouse brain.
+The anterior shanks of the P1 probes were positioned at AP -1.3 mm and ML +0.15 mm (relative to the bregma) and slowly lowered above MD (2.7 mm below the cortical surface).
 The probes were further lowered 300 μm before the first day of recording of the experimental session.
 The probes and a head screw (for head restraint) were cemented to the skull with dental acrylic.
-Before implantation, the tips of the silicon probes were coated with a lipophilic fluorescent dye (DiI; Sigma-Aldrich, St. Louis, MO), which allowed visualization of probe locations at the end of each experiment.
-The animals were allowed to recover for a minimum of 7 days before beginning the water restriction regimen and training.
-The voltage signals from the probes were acquired, digitized, and bandpass filtered with the Plexon OmniPlex system (Plexon, Dallas, TX) (sampling rate: 40 kHz).
-The time stamps of task events (licking and stimulus delivery) were collected simultaneously through a MATLAB (MathWorks, Natick, MA) based behavioral acquisition system (BPOD, Sanworks, Rochester, NY) synchronized with the OmniPlex system.
+Before implantation, the tips of the silicon probes were coated with a lipophilic fluorescent dye (DiI; Sigma-Aldrich), which allowed visualization of probe locations at the end of each experiment.
+The animals were allowed to recover for a minimum of 7 d before beginning the water restriction regimen and training.
+The voltage signals from the probes were acquired, digitized, and bandpass filtered with the Plexon OmniPlex system (Plexon; sampling rate, 40 kHz).
+The time stamps of task events (licking and stimulus delivery) were collected simultaneously through a MATLAB (MathWorks)-based behavioral acquisition system (BPOD, Sanworks) synchronized with the OmniPlex system.